geoscixyz/gpg/content/foundations/physical_properties/physical_properties_density.rst

 **Basic Method**

 The most basic method for measuring a rock's bulk density can be performed in two steps.
-First, the mass of the rock is obtained using a scale.
+First, the mass (M) of the rock is obtained using a weight scale.
 Next, the rock is fully immersed into a volume of water contained in a graduated cylinder.
-The amount of water which is displaced by the rock is equal to its volume.
+The amount of water which is displaced by the rock is equal to the volume (:math:`V`) of the sample.
-Therefore, the volume of the rock is equal to the change in volume (:math:`\Delta V`) measured from the graduated cylinder:
+The density of the rock is obtained from

 .. math::
-	\rho = \frac{m}{\Delta V}
+	\rho = \frac{m}{V}

-Although it is simple, this method is not particularly accurate and is rarely used for practical purposes.
+This method is simple but it is often not sufficiently accurate for geophysical purposes.

 **Hydrostatic Weighting**

 For this method, the mass of the rock (:math:`m_{a}`) is first measured using a conventional scale.
 The rock is then immersed into a bath of water, where its underwater weight is measured and used to obtain an apparent mass (:math:`m_{w}`).
-Where :math:`\rho_w` = 1000 kg/m :math:`\!^3` is the density of water, the density of the rock is given by:
+If :math:`\rho_w` = 1000 kg/m :math:`\!^3` is the density of water, the density of the rock is given by:

 .. figure:: ./images/hydrostatic_weighting_legend.jpg
 	:scale: 50%